amphioxus/catio_notes/README.md

 **Further simplified:**

 * lower and top box are constructed separately
-* 7 differnt panel dimensions make up the whole ratio.
+* 6 different panel types (each type has the same dimensions) make up the whole catio.
+10 panels total.
+(2 panels have hinged doors.)

 ![catio_design_v1.2](figures/catio_design_v1.2.jpg)

-The top cage could be lifted off, if attached with some kind of pin and hook system.
+The top cage could be lifted off, if attached with some kind of pin and hook system, for example.

 ![catio_design_v1.2_exploded-1](figures/catio_design_v1.2_exploded-1.jpg)